FAQ: What you need to know to vote in the November election in Stanislaus County

 Who should I vote for?

 That’s obviously up to you, but The Modesto Bee’s Editorial Board has listed endorsements for candidates for various offices.
-You can read the endorsements here.
+The Bee also conducted Zoom video debates with candidates in key races.
+They answered several questions from editors, and that might be a good starting point to get to know who’s running.
 We also have several stories on races.
 You can go to our election section at modbee.com/news/politics-government/election.

 Do you still get a sticker?